swiss-seismological-service/scrtdd/README.md

 Origin/20190223103327.031726.346363
 ```

 In the more general case in which we don't already have a background catalog, we have to build one using scrtdd.
-First select the existing candidate events, which will be relocated to achieve the quality needed for a background catalog and then write the ids of those events/origins in a file usign the format of the example above (myCatalog.csv).
+First select the existing candidate events that will be relocated to achieve the quality needed for a background catalog.
+Write the ids of those selected events/origins in a file usign the same format of the example above (myCatalog.csv).
 Once that's done, we run the command:

 ```
 scrtdd --dump-catalog myCatalog.csv